miketon/JupyterJeep/rusty_jeep_project/rust_the_book_exercise/jupyter_rust/markmaps/server_ch_20.mm.md

 2. Listen for TCP connections on a socket
 3. Parse a small number of HTTP requests
 4. Create a proper HTTP response
-5. Imporve the throughput of our server with a thread pool
+5. Improve the throughput of our server with a thread pool

 ### | Protocols |